 Per research published in the Times and gathered by the Guttmacher Institute, an estimated 170,000 people traveled to other states to receive abortions in 2023.
 This data also shows that out-of-state travel in 2023 was more than double compared to 2019.
 The Times notes that most people traveled to the nearest state where abortion is legal (like someone from Missouri traveling to Illinois or Kansas).
 In fact, per Guttmacher, 37,300 people traveled to Illinois from surrounding states and states in the South in 2023.

 In the South, though, it isn’t as easy to find a bordering state with access.
-Every state in this region has restrictions or total-abortion bans, which means there are people who have to travel even farther.
+As of right now, 13 Southern states have restrictions or total-abortion bans, which means there are people who have to travel even farther.
 Sixteen-thousand patients from the South sought care in Illinois, and nearly 12,000 traveled to Northern states from South Carolina and North Carolina.
 Texas, the largest state with a complete ban on abortion (with very limited exceptions), saw 35,000 patients traveling to other states to receive care.
 Fourteen-thousand of them were able to travel to the New Mexico border; 21,000 went farther.

 Because of these bans and restrictions, states have begun to prosecute their residents who receive life-saving care.
 Last September, Brittany Watts, a 34-year-old woman from Warren, Ohio, became the focus of international attention when, at 21 weeks and five days pregnant, her water broke prematurely.
 At the time, abortion was illegal in Ohio after 21 weeks, six days, but in the time in which Watts had to wait to be seen by a doctor, her pregnancy officially reached 22 weeks.
 A fetal heartbeat was present, but her doctor told her that her fetus would not survive and she’d need an abortion to induce labor and save her life.